 10) Now we reached the final step of exporting the OBJ using the following settings.
 (Don’t forget to check the “flip YZ axis” checkbox as Autodesk uses a different coordinate system).

-Congratulations! you are now able to prepare any kind of Revit file to load into other applications or Arkio using the OBJ import function.
+Congratulations! you are now able to prepare any kind of Revit file to load into other applications and Arkio using the OBJ import function.
 Unfortunately 3D Studio’s OBJ exporting functionality could be a bit broken at times so please make sure to check your resulted OBJ file by opening the file in another application (Rhinoceros, 3DStudio or Unity) before you try to load the files in Arkio using your \Documents\Arkio\Import\Models folder

 Revit OBJ export plugins